MahanFathi/DeepDPG-TensorFlow/README.md

 6. It's Modular

 #### A Playground for Controlling OpenAI Gym
-Can play around with network settings in `config.py` and control other environments.
+Can play with and tune network settings in `config.py` and control other environments.

 #### TODOS
 - extend it to [MuJoCo](http://www.mujoco.org/) environments